Giottino

 Giottino (fl.
 1324 – 1369), also known as Tommaso Fiorentino, was an early Italian painter from Florence.
 His real name was Maso di Stefano or Tommaso di Stefano.

-Giottino's father, Maestro Stefano Fiorentino, "Stefano the Florentine", was himself a celebrated painter in the school of Giotto; his naturalism earned him the appellation "Scimmia della Natura", the "Ape of Nature" for his perceived realism.
-He instructed his son, who applied himself to studying the works of the great Giotto.
-Since he formed his style on Giotto's works, Maso became known as Giottino. the "little Giotto".
+Giottino's father, Maestro Stefano Fiorentino, "Stefano the Florentine", was a celebrated painter in the school of Giotto whose naturalism earned him the appellation "Scimmia della Natura", the "Ape of Nature", for his perceived realism.
+Stefano instructed his son while Maso was studying the works of the great Giotto.
+Since Maso formed his style on Giotto's works, he became known as Giottino, the "little Giotto".

-The frescoes in the chapel of San Silvestro in the Florentine Basilica of Santa Croce are attributed to Giottino; these represent the miracles of Pope St Sylvester as narrated in the Golden Legend.
+The frescoes in the chapel of San Silvestro in the Florentine Basilica of Santa Croce are attributed to Giottino.
+These frescoes represent the miracles of Pope Sylvester as narrated in the Golden Legend.

-Many other works have been attributed to Giottino including Apparition of the Virgin to St Bernard and a marble statue erected on the Florentine campanile.
+Many other works have been attributed to Giottino including Apparition of the Virgin to St. Bernard and a marble statue erected on the Florentine campanile.
+Works by Giottino are in the Uffizi Gallery in Florence.

 Giorgio Vasari, the chronicler of the Italian Renaissance, includes a biography of Giottino in the second part of his famous Lives of the Most Excellent Painters, Sculptors, and Architects (Le Vite de' più eccellenti pittori, scultori, e architettori da Cimabue insino a' tempi nostri).